AnowarOHossain/Contact-Form/README.md

 ## 📁 File Structure

 project/
 │
-├── index.html          # Main HTML file
+├── index.html
-├── style.css           # CSS styling
+├── style.css
-└── README.md           # Project documentation
+└── README.md

 ## 📋 How to Use